 Some of the largest airlines worldwide include: American Airlines, Southwest Airlines, Delta Air Lines, Deutsche Lufthansa, United Intercontinental Holdings, China Southern Airlines, and Air France-KLM.
-In 2017, American Airlines was the airline with the highest brand value, closely followed by Delta, United and Emirates Airlines.
-Emirates had an estimated brand value of just over six billion U.S. dollars.
+In 2019, Delta Airlines was the airline with the highest brand value, closely followed by American, United and Southwest Airlines.
+American had an estimated brand value of just over 9.5 billion U.S. dollars.

 Passenger airlines can be mainline, with flights operated by the airline's main operating unit, or a regional airline that operates regionally over shorter non-intercontinental distances.
 Passenger airlines may also be low-cost carriers, which provide basic and less expensive services, charter airlines which operate outside regular schedule intervals, or a major airline with at least one billion U.S. dollars in revenue.

 In light of growing affluence in emerging markets and increased trade relations between a number of countries, passenger demand is fueled by tourists and business people alike.
 Additionally, Ryanair and Southwest Airlines have revolutionized the airline business with the introduction of innovative low-fare business models, which are attracting a growing customer base.